 We require GRE scores for all applicants and cannot process your application until we receive them.
 We do not have cut-offs for GRE scores, preferring instead to use the full information available in your application to evaluate.
-IU's institution code for reporting your GRE scores is 1324 and the department code is 0402 for computer science degrees.
+IU's institution code for reporting your GRE scores is 1324 and the department code is 0404 for informatics degrees or 5199 can be used as a general code.